-1. Why have you chosen to have Anne look back on her time in the camps after her death?
+3. Why have you chosen to have Anne look back on her time in the camps after her death?

-2. Anne didn’t record her experiences after the time spent in hiding in a diary.
+4. Anne didn’t record her experiences after the time spent in hiding in a diary.
 How do you know what she went through in the camps?

 The video series is a docudrama.
-For the episodes about the time after the arrest we’ve made use of the book Na het Achterhuis (‘After the Secret Annex’) by Bas von Benda-Beckmann and other relevant sources, such as eyewitness statements.
+For the episodes about the time after the arrest we’ve made use of the book Na het Achterhuis (After the Secret Annex) by Bas von Benda-Beckmann and other relevant sources, such as eyewitness statements.
 Given that Anne didn’t keep a diary after the period in hiding, we can’t know exactly how she thought and felt.
 We’ve had to ‘fill these in’: this is an interpretation of what could have happened.
 In doing so we’ve attempted to follow the historical facts as closely as possible.

-3. Does Anne also post video diaries in the episodes about the time after the arrest?
+5. Does Anne also post video diaries in the episodes about the time after the arrest?

-No, Anne didn’t make any diary entries in the camps, which is why she doesn’t make any video diaries (the camera acts as her diary book.
+No, Anne didn’t make any diary entries in the camps, which is why she doesn’t make any video diaries (the camera acts as her diary book).
 We wanted to retain the power of the video diary, but to show the events in the camps in a different way.
 From an indeterminate time and place, Anne tells us what happened to the people in hiding after the arrest.
-Dramatised scenes present Anne’s thoughts: she doesn’t appear in them herself.
+Dramatized scenes present Anne’s thoughts: she doesn’t appear in them herself.
 So we don’t see any images of Anne after the arrest, but we look through her eyes at the events surrounding her.

 The Anne Frank House believes it’s vitally important to keep the memory of Anne Frank and the Holocaust alive for the current generation.
 In doing so we seek out innovative ways to bring the story to young people’s attention.
 Young people are reading less and less, but they watch videos on YouTube en masse.
 This series is a new and engaging way to reach young people with Anne Frank’s life story.

-The first part of the series is based on the diary of Anne Frank, while the second part makes use of the book Na het Achterhuis (‘After the Secret Annex’) and eyewitness statements.
+The first part of the series is based on the diary of Anne Frank, while the second part makes use of the book Na het Achterhuis (After the Secret Annex) and eyewitness statements.
 The series is integrated with our educational work, for example through an extra educational video on the Holocaust.
 On our social media channels and through our educational programmes we give information and clarification on the diary of Anne Frank, the hiding place and the time after the arrest.

-After the Arrest takes place after the arrest of the people in hiding, and is based on the book Na het Achterhuis (‘After the Secret Annex’) by Bas von Benda-Beckmann and other relevant sources, such as eyewitness statements.
+Yes, Anne Frank – After the Arrest can be seen worldwide on the YouTube channel of the Anne Frank House.
+The second series is based on the book After the Secret Annex by Bas von Benda-Beckmann and other relevant sources, such as witness statements.